PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/kustomization.md

 ### Setting cross-cutting fields

-It is quite common to set cross-cutting fields for all Kubernetes resources in a project.
+It is quite common to set cross-cutting fields for all PlaidCloud resources in a project.
 Some use cases for setting cross-cutting fields:

 * setting the same namespace for all Resources